And on the Seventh Day

 I’m even more embarrassed to admit that it wasn’t that long ago, that the penny finally dropped and of course, photography and art are, Visual Communication!

-I blame it on the ignorance of my youth, though today’s youth may not be too pleased about that!
+I blame it on the ignorance of my youth.

 You're Cleared for Take Off